 Our department has strengths in crime and conflict, sociology of the family, social stratification, health and illness, and community and the environment.
 Students in the doctoral program in sociology may select one of these areas of specialization for intensive study, or they may pursue a different area if two sociology faculty have appropriate expertise.

 Students must complete a minimum of three years in residence and take a minimum of sixteen courses in sociology (at least eight as seminars) other than dissertation research.

 |SOC 911||Sociological Theory I||4|

 |SOC 904||Sociological Methods IV: Qualitative and Historical Research Methods||4|

 |Select five electives|

-Students must pass written examinations in the major area of sociological specialization and in advanced theory and methodology, and write and defend the doctoral dissertation.
+Students must pass a written examination in the major area of sociological specialization and write and defend the doctoral dissertation.